 After completing the pre-requisite, Part I online learning module, participants will meet in person with members of Office of Institutional Equity to discuss content related to recruiting a diverse applicant pool, implicit bias, and compliance with the University’s search process.
 In addition, the Human Resources Employment Services team will hold a question and answer session to discuss best practices, case scenarios and identify key ingredients in successfully recruiting and hiring the right person for the right job.

-Presenters: Employment Services, Human Resources, and Office of Institutional Equity
+Presenters: Erica D'Angelo, Talent Aquisition Director, Human Resources, and Elizabeth Conklin, Associate Vice-President of Office of Institutional Equity

 Prerequisite Course: Hiring the Right Talent I